Language Translation

 2. You must also present documentation proving your identity, lawful status, Social Security number, and Indiana residency.

-3. And you are required to pass a vision screening.
+3. And you must pass a vision screening.

-If your out-of-state license has been expired when transferring to Indiana, you are required to take a knowledge exam.
-If your out-of-state license has been expired for more than five years or you have held an unrevoked out-of-state driver’s license less than one year, you must also pass a driving skills examination.
-The BMV will issue an interim license, valid for 30 days, authorizing the holder to drive pending authentication of documents submitted to BMV.
+If your out-of-state license is expired when you move to Indiana, you must take a knowledge exam.
+If it's been expired for more than five years, or if you’ve had a valid out-of-state license for less than one year, you must also pass a driving skills test.
+The BMV will give you a temporary license that’s valid for 30 days while your documents are being verified.

 Residents Younger than 18 Years of Age Holding a Driver’s License from Another State

-If you are under 18, but more than 16 years and 180 days old, and have held a valid out-of-state driver’s license for at least 180 days in your previous state(s) of residency, you must visit a BMV branch to:
+If you're under 18 but at least 16 years and 180 days old, and you've had a valid out-of-state driver's license for less than 180 days, you must go to a BMV branch to:

 1. Present your current out-of-state driver’s license or a copy of your official driving record.

-3. Applicants under 18 years old are required to pass a knowledge examination and a vision screening.
+3. Pass a knowledge examination and a vision screening.

 Residents with an Out-of-Country License